Mining in Cornwall and Devon: 20th century and after

 During the 20th century, various ores were briefly profitable, and mines were reopened, but today none remain.
 Dolcoath mine (Cornish for Old Ground), the 'Queen of Cornish Mines', was 3500 ft deep, and was for many years the deepest mine in the world, not to mention one of the oldest before its closure in 1921.
 The last working tin mine in Europe was South Crofty, near Camborne, until its closure in March 1998.
 After an attempt was made to reopen it, it was abandoned.
 There were local media reports in September 2006 that South Crofty was being considered for re-opening as the price of tin had soared, but the site was subject to a compulsory purchase order (October 2006).
-On the wall outside the gate is some graffiti dating from 1999:

-Cornish lads are fishermen and Cornish lads are miners too.

-But when the fish and tin are gone, what are the Cornish boys to do?

-(This is from the chorus of the song 'Cornish Lads' by Cornish singer/songwriter Roger Bryant, written at the time of the closure of Geevor Mine.
-See CD "The Writing's on the Wall" by Roger Bryant.
-Other recordings by Jinks' Stack and Mike Nicholson.)

 The collapse of the International Tin Council in 1986 was the end for Cornish and Devonian tin mining.
 The most recent mine in Devon to produce tin ore was Hemerdon Mine near Plympton in the 1980s.
 The last Cornish tin mine in production at South Crofty closed in 1998.
 The Hemerdon tungsten and tin mine in south-west Devon re-opened as Drakelands Mine in 2015.